Immaculate Conception of El Viejo: Religious iconography

 The image is a traditional image of the Immaculate Conception, vested in precious fabrics and embroidered French bullion.
-The blue and white vestments of the Virgin are closely tied to the national flag of Nicaragua, while silver adornments are also part of her ensemble, a common precious metal found abundant in the area.
+The blue and white vestments of the Virgin are closely tied to the national flag of Nicaragua, while silver adornments are also part of her ensemble, a common precious metal found abundantly in the area.

 Feast and veneration

 The feast of the Marian image is celebrated on December 8, the Feast of the Immaculate Conception.
 Various cultural festivities are associated with the image, such as the following: